jhpyle/docassemble/_docs/scalability.md

 configuration below.
 6. Create a Service called `sql-service` that uses the task definition `docassemble-sql`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
-Deploy `app-service` on an [EC2] instance.
+Deploy `sql-service` on an [EC2] instance.
 Make note of the "Private IP" of the instance.
 6. Create a Service called `log-service` that uses the task definition `docassemble-log`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
 Deploy `log-service` on an [EC2] instance.
 Make note of the "Private IP" of the instance.
-7. Create a Task Definition called `docassemble` using the JSON configuration below.
+7. Create a Task Definition called `docassemble-app` using the JSON configuration below.
 Substitute the "Private IP" of the instance running `docassemble-sql` for `DBHOST`.
 Substitute the "Private IP" of the instance running `docassemble-log` for `LOGSERVER`.
 (Or, use